10 of the world’s most haunted hotels

 Built in 1924, this Downtown hotel was supposed to be a top place to stay for businessmen and the social elite, but thanks to the Great Depression, The Cecil soon became home to runaways, criminals, death and violence.
 By 1931 the hotel had seen its first suicide, and since then it’s had at least 10 more.

 But The Cecil’s turbulent past doesn’t end there.
 It has served as a temporary home to its fair share of serial killers, including Richard Ramirez (aka the Night Stalker), who lived in the hotel during much of his horrific, mid-80s killing spree which saw the deaths of 13 people.
 He even used the hotel’s dumpster to dispose of his bloody clothes.

 Right up until it’s recent closure, countless other creepy tales and tragic stories have come from The Cecil Hotel, including unsolved murders and paranormal activity.

 Perhaps the most disturbing of all is the case of a guest who went missing in 2013 and was found almost three weeks later, in the hotel’s rooftop water tank.

 Chilling video surveillance footage from inside the hotel’s elevator shows the 21-year-old student before her disappearance acting strangely.
 It’s said that the guest suffered from mental health issues, and her shocking death was ultimately ruled an accident, but the means by which her body ended up in the tank remains a mystery since access to the roof was secured with a lock.
 Her harrowing tale is said to have inspired an episode of pop culture show American Horror Story.

-With Halloween just around the corner, there’s no better time to test your nerve with a night in a haunted hotel.
+Test your nerve with a night in a haunted hotel.
 Earn CashPoints on all your hotel bookings with Norwegian and put them towards your next hair-raising adventure!